An Event Apart Day 2 - Instant Recap

 Here are some instant insights from day 2 of An Event Apart Seattle.
 Again, I’ve picked out the most salient point from each talk.
 Some of the talks were much more hands-on, so some of the nuggets are very specific and technical.

-- Evaluating Technology - Jeremy Keith
+• Evaluating Technology - Jeremy Keith

 There is a hierarchy for determining which constituent group takes priority when there is a conflict written into the HTML Design Principles.
-Users are first on the list and theoretical purity is last. - New CSS Layout Meets the Real World - Rachel Andrew
+Users are first on the list and theoretical purity is last.

 Using CSS Grid, you can set a minimum and a maximum size for a track.
 You may be thinking: “*yawn*, max-width and min-width.”
-But, you could use fractional elements. - Designing with Grid - Jen Simmons
+But, you could use fractional elements.

 The single column design that currently dominates is an artifact of our tools, techniques, and technology.
-It is a penguin on the tip of the iceberg of what is to come. - Design for Real Life - Eric Meyer
+It is a penguin on the tip of the iceberg of what is to come.

 We can’t assume the digital universe revolves around us as designers/developers.
 This talk wasn’t about user-centered design.
-It challenged us to understand that we affect people’s lives in small, but important ways with our decisions. - The Joy of Optimizing - Una Kravets
+It challenged us to understand that we affect people’s lives in small, but important ways with our decisions.

-One way to optimize image load is to save images at a small dimensional size initially and then load the full image in the background. - 10 Things You Can and Should Do With SVG - Chris Coyier
+One way to optimize image load is to save images at a small dimensional size initially and then load the full image in the background.

-You can create an icon library in SVG with a single SVG include and theelement.
+You can create an icon library in SVG with a single SVG include and the element.

 Stay tuned for one more bit of instant insight tomorrow.